cirosantilli/linux-cheat/desktop/index.md

 Options:

-- hide-users: don't show user list to select from.

-   #Prevent users from disovering the names of all users on the system.

-- allow-guest:
+- allow-guest

-- autologin-user username: autologin the given user
+- `--autologin-user <username>`: autologin the given user

+- `--session <session>`: which session to log into.
+Examples: ubuntu, LXDE, etc.

+    The possibilities can be found at:

+        ls /usr/share/xsessions

 - display-setup-script=[script|command]

+- `--hide-users <true-false>`: if false, don't show user list to select from.

+   This prevent users from discovering the names of all users on the system.

 Restart lightdm: